bazbt3/testing/hashtags.md

 The second problem is they aren't clicky, thus clicking one won't take the inquisitive to a listing of hashtagged terms.

-I can't see how I can create hashtags without either manually constructing a set of linked files, or automatically creating them elsewhere and pushing them to github.
+I can't see how I can create useful hashtags without either manually constructing a set of linked files, or automatically creating them elsewhere and pushing them to github.
 The second option is plain silly, whereas the first is simply ludicrous!